GGurol/Library_Management_System/README.md

 # Django Library Management System

-This is a Django-based library management system capstone project at GDSCAAstu.
+This is a Django-based library management system capstone project.

 ## Features